-The MSM80C86 has two system modes: minimum and maximum.
-When using maximum mode, it is easy to organize a multi-CPU system with an 82C88 Bus Controller which generates the bus control signals.
+The MSM80C86A has two system modes: minimum and maximum.
+When using maximum mode, it is easy to organize a multi-CPU system with a 82C88 Bus Controller which generate the bus control signal.

-When using munimum mode, it is easy to organize a simple system by generating bus control isgnal itself.
+When using minimum mode, it is easy to organize a simple system by generating bus control signal by itself.

-$MN/\overline{MX}$ is the mode select pin.
-Definition of 24-31 pin changes depend on the $MN/\overline{MX}$ pin.
+$MN\overline{MX}$ is the mode select pin.
+Definition of 24-31 pin changes depend on the $MN\overline{MX}$ pin.

-MSM80C86 has a time multiplexed address and data bus.
-If non-multiplexed bus is desired for the system, it is used only to add the address latch.
+The MSM80C86A has a time multiplexed address and data bus.
+If a non-multiplexed bus is desired for a system, it is only to add the address latch.

-CPU bus cycle consists of at least four clock cycles.
-T1, T2, T3 and T4.
+A CPU bus cycle consists of at least four clock cycles: T1, T2 T3 and T4.
 (Fig. 4)

-The address output occurs during T1, and data transfer occurs during T3 and T4.
-T2 is used for changinf the direction of the bus at the read operation.
-When the device which is accessed by the CPU is not ready for data transfer, and sends "NOT READY" to the CPU, TW cycles are inserted between T3 and T4.
+The address output occurs during T1 and data transfer occurs during T3 and T4.
+T2 is used for changing the direction of the bus at the read operation.
+When the device which is accessed by the CPU is not ready for The data transfer and the CPU "NOT READY", TW cycles are inserted between T3 and T4.

 When a bus cycle is not needed, T1 cycles are inserted between the bus cycles for internal execution.
-At the T1 cycle, an ALE signal is output from the CPU or MSM82C88 depending on $MN/\overline{MX}$ .
-At the trainling edge of ALE, a valid address may be latched.
+During the T1 cyclé, the ALE signal is output from the CPU or the MSM82C88 depending on MN/\overline{MX} .
+At the trailing edge of ALE, a valid address may be latched.

-Status bits $\overline{S0}$ , $\overline{S1}$ and $\overline{S2}$ are used in maximum mode by the bus controller to recognize the type of bus operation according to the following table.
+Status bits $\overline{S0}$, $\overline{S1}$ and $\overline{S2}$ are used in the maximum mode by the bus controller to recognize the type of bus operation according to the following table.

-52 S1 S0 Characteristics
+52 51 SO Characteristics

 0 (LOW) 0 0 Interrupt acknowledge

 0 0 1 Read I/O

 0 1 0 Write I/O

 0 1 1 Halt

 1 (HIGH) 0 0 Instruction Fetch

-1 0 1 Read Data from Memory
+ľ 0 1 Read Data from Memory

 1 1 0 Write Data to Memory

 1 1 1 Passive (no bus cycle)

-Status bits S3 through S7 are multiplexed with A16 $\rightarrow$ A19, and $\overrightarrow{\text{BHE}}$ .
-Therefore they are valid during T2 through T4.
+Status bits S3 through S7 are multiplexed with A16 \sim A19, and BHE: therefore, they are valid during T2 through T4.